PhD, MSc, BSc (Psychology)

-Lorraine joined the group in 2010 as a research assistant on the compass collaborative.
-Since then she has worked on the eRAPID development grant and the subsequent eRAPID RCT in systemic therapy.
+Lorraine joined the group in 2010 as a research assistant, working on the eRAPID development grant and the subsequent eRAPID RCT in systemic therapy.
 During this time, she also undertook a part-time PhD exploring the patient perspective of routine symptom monitoring during cancer treatment, and completed this is 2018.

 Presentations and Publications